SantoshKarad/SauceDemo_Assignment/README.md

 - If you want to run specific tests based on tags, you can do so with the following command: robot -i tagname /path_to_your_directory/

+- Parallel test execution
+  pabot --processes 3 /path_to_your_tests directory/